 - Plaintiff must also show that this type of lawsuit is ideal for holding defendants accountable and that individual lawsuits would not be as beneficial or cost-effective for all those involved

 Furthermore, the compensation received by each individual involved must not be worth the time and costs of hiring an attorney for an individual case.
-Examples of class actions include lawsuits against tobacco companies and asbestos litigation.
+Examples of class actions include lawsuits against tobacco companies, asbestos litigation, and Chevy Shake lawsuits.

 Mass Tort Lawsuits